The following tips should answer 95% of any questions you may have. We’re available to make sure you are entirely happy with your new fountain.

 I would like to grow plants in my fountain.
 What do you suggest?

 Aquatic plants may be grown in fountains that have sufficient space in the base.
-You will want to choose dwarf varieties such as are available at most local garden or landscaping centers.
+You will want to choose dwarf varieties such as are available at most local garden or landscaping centers for a tabletop fountain.
 Try to contain the roots and organic matter by enclosing the base of the plant in a small mesh bag or underwater pot.
 Be sure to keep plant roots away from the pump.
 Before adding plants, read your pump warranty carefully, as some are voided when plants are used in the fountain.